Writers Groups: What They Are

 Goal: To talk about all things writing related.

-These groups can go two ways.
-One is a less structured group in which members meet up and chat about whatever writing related things tickle their fancy that night.
+These groups generally go one of two ways.
+The first option is a less structured group in which members chat about whatever writing-related things tickle their fancy.
 They may have some loose topic ideas, but essentially it’s writing people talking about writing things.
+This approach is lovely if you are looking for community and connection in a more laid-back environment.

-The other way is more structured in that each meeting has a specific theme and guest speakers are invited to come and present to the group.
+The other way is more structured in that each meeting has a specific theme.
+Often with this approach guest speakers are invited to present to the group on the chosen theme.
+This is great if you are looking to get expert knowledge on various aspects of the writing and publishing process.

-Those are four types of writer’s groups.
+Those are four basic types of writers groups.
 If you can think of any I’ve missed or have questions, let me know in the comments.

-In the next post, I will share some thoughts on how to go about starting up your own writer’s group.
+In the next post, I will share some thoughts on how to go about starting up your own writers group.
+Or, if you’d simply like to join a group, sign up for my mailing list to receive email notifications about my group coaching (a form of accountability group) and prompt writing groups.

 Please follow and like us: